 Robinhood is also free, which makes it a compelling option for investors who feel comfortable taking matters into their own hands and those investors seeking a trading app.

 SoFi automated investing is a full-service robo-advisor, which means that clients get almost all of the bells and whistles: diversified investment options, access to human financial planners, and portfolio rebalancing.

 On top of it all, SoFi Invest does that all for $0 in account management fees.

-If you’re seeking an investment app for a joint or retirement account, you’ll choose SoFi as Robinhood only offers individual, taxable investment accounts.
+If you’re seeking an investment app for a joint account, you’ll choose SoFi as Robinhood only offers individual, taxable investment accounts.

 When choosing between SoFi Invest and Robinhood, the biggest factor may be choosing between these two preference.
-Do you want a full-service robo-advisor with additional DIY investing options, or do you prefer self-directed investing with acess to cryptocurrency and options?
+Do you want a full-service robo-advisor with additional DIY investing options and financial advisors, or do you prefer self-directed investing with access to options investing?

 Read: SoFi Invest Review